 You can also use Lightroom’s Adjustment Brush, Graduated Filter or Radial Tool, as well as using Layer Masks in Photoshop to remove the adjustment from certain areas.

-In part 2, we’ll look at some slightly more advanced post-processing mistakes that are being made, including poor image blending and not paying attention to the corners.
+In part 2, we look at some slightly more advanced post-processing mistakes, including poor image blending and not paying attention to the corners.